How to Make Butter

 To prevent this, all you need to do is rinse it well with cold water.

 Grab a pitcher and fill it with ice, then cool water.
 Ice water will keep your butter firm.
 If you don’t use cold water the butter may melt and wash down your sink.
 That would make me cry.
-Please use Cold, Cold water, so I don’t have to cry.
+Please use cold water so I don’t have to cry.

 Pour some of the ice water over the butter.
 See how cloudy the water is?
 That’s the buttermilk mixing with the water making it cloudy.
 We want to continue pouring fresh, clean, cold water on the butter to get all the buttermilk rinsed away.

-Gently move the butter clumps around with a pink, rubber spatula.
-Just kidding.
-You can use a spatula, a wooden spoon, whatever you have in your hand.
+Gently move the butter clumps around with a rubber spatula, wooden spoon or whatever else you have in your hand.

 After the water drains through, pour more clean, ice water over the butter.
 The water will drain through again, and you pour some more clean, ice water over the butter again.

 As long as your water turns cloudy after pouring it onto your butter, then there is still buttermilk lurking in there somewhere.
 Keep rinsing.

 Continue this process until the liquid around the butter is clear.
 When the water stays clear – you know the butter is clean.

 Time to dry the butter.

 Next we need to squeeze all the water out.
 There is some water hanging around in that butter & it must go.
 We don’t want watery butter.
 Begin by twisting the towel or cheesecloth tightly around that hunk of butter and squish.
 Squeeze.
 Harder.
 Tighter.
 Put some muscle into it!